Nerve blocks for initial pain management of femoral fractures in children

 Fractures (breaks) of the thigh bone can be very painful.
 Often children arriving at hospital emergency departments are moved several times during their assessments and therefore prompt pain relief is essential.
 This review investigated whether a nerve block, involving the injection of a freezing/numbing medication (FICB) at the top of the thigh, would provide more effective pain relief than pain medicine given by mouth or into a vein (e.g. morphine).

-Both sexes, Cardiovascular diseases, Child health, Children, Conflict, Earthquake, Extreme violence, Health, Injuries (all), Logistics, Nervous system and neurologic diseases, Orthopedic injuries, Pain and anaesthesia
+Both sexes (for groups of both male and female persons), Cardiovascular conditions, Child health, Children, Conflict, Earthquake, Extreme violence/Accidents, Health, Injuries (all), Logistics, Nervous system and neurologic conditions, Orthopedic injuries, Pain and anaesthesia